Chartreuse. The Elixir of Longevity with Four Hundred Years of History.

 Until the end of the 18th century, the monastery produced limited quantities of the Elixir, distributing it in Grenoble and nearby villages.

 The political climate of the country left Monsieur Liotard doubtful about the Order’s potential return to France.
-In 1810, Emperor Napoleon mandated that citizens surrender any secret medical manuscripts in their possession, which Monsieur Liotard dutifully complied with.
-However, the Ministry of the Interior staff, lacking competence, deemed the manuscript as “non-secret” and returned it.
-The existence of Napoleon’s Empire was not everlasting, and in 1816, the Carthusians regrouped at La Grande Chartreuse.
-Following Monsieur Liotard’s passing, the manuscript was recovered from his widow and returned to the Order.
-Thus, Chartreuse remained within the sanctuary of the monastery’s walls.
+In 1810, Emperor Napoleon requested that citizens surrender any secret medical manuscripts in their possession, which Monsieur Liotard dutifully complied with.
+However, the Ministry of the Interior, lacking competence, deemed the manuscript as “already known” and returned it.

 Chartreuse: #7FFF00; RGB (127, 255, 0)